 A company can increase the throughput by improving the production process.
-For instance, more staff can be hired to ensure the technical issues in the production process are quickly resolved.
-However, the throughput would only increase if the focus is on resolving the bottleneck operation.
-In the above example, if technical issues are not the bottleneck, rather the problem is with key input, then hiring the additional staff will be a waste.
+For instance, hiring more staff can ensure technical issues in the production process and resolve quickly.
+But again, the throughput would only increase if the focus is on resolving the bottleneck operation.
+In the above example, if technical issues are not the bottleneck then hiring additional staff will be a waste.

-Along with the internal process, the throughput also depends on the supply chain.
-You might have heard reports of Apple facing supply chain issues with iPhone components.
-So, all such issues also impact the efficiency of a company.
-If any component does not arrive on time, there is a delay in the manufacture of the whole product.
+The throughput also depends on the supply chain along with the internal process.
+You might have heard the reports of Apple Inc. facing supply chain issues with iPhone components.
+So, all such issues may also impact the efficiency of a company.
+The late arrival of any component will result in a delay in the whole manufacturing process.

 Throughput Accounting (TA)

-TA is different from the traditional accounting system as we treat only the direct material as variable costs.
+Throughput accounting is different from the traditional accounting system as we treat only the direct material as variable costs.
 We treat all other costs as fixed costs.
 Based on this approach, the only way to boost profit is to lower the fixed overheads.
-Thus, we direct all our attention towards getting better performance from the scarce resources.
+Thus, we direct all our attention toward getting better performance from scarce resources.

 ToC suggests a five-step process to remove the constraint or ‘bottleneck: